 - A top down culture of philanthropy

 - Effective volunteer leadership group.

 - Our vision of a strong community hospital; a hospital that is independent, locally governed, dedicated to community needs and values and provides quality healthcare is a vision that has kept BMH strong and independent for more than 100 years.
 And is a vision we continue to work to maintain.

 - Steve within the first two days of working at BMH made a significant leadership pledge to the hospital.
 He shared his philosophy of giving and his belief that we at BMH need to give first, show that we value the institution before we can ask anyone else for support.

-- Last year just under 80% of our active physicians gave to the annual campaign.
-Nationally that average is under 25%.
+- Last year just under 80 percent of our active physicians gave to the annual campaign.
+Nationally that average is under 25 percent.
 Yeah BMH docs!